 - If you are in your twenties, thirties or forties, your border goals may change in terms of specifics, but they are nonetheless potentially satisfying.
 You will be involved in enlarging your vocational scope, raising a family, managing money skilfully, learning hobbies, from day to day, you may aim at achievements within the framework of those larger goals, or spontaneously which are fun.
 You should think in terms of daily goals too, not just life goals.

 - If you are older, cooking a good meal for yourself and your spouse is a fine goal; it may be commonplace, but it is productive.
 You give him or her satisfaction with your labor and the more creatively you work with your ingredients, the more pleasure you give him (her) and yourself.

-Painting a picture may give many people days of enjoyment, even weeks.
-Mixing the paints, organizing your materials, brushing on your colours, shading and shaping for subtle effects.
+- Painting a picture may give many people days of enjoyment, even weeks.
+Mixing the paints, organizing your materials, brushing on your colors, shading, and shaping for subtle effects.
 It is not Rembrandt?
 That is not the point.
 Are you putting the best you have into your picture?
 Would you like to frame it and hang it in your living room?
 It is more important to you than the next flight into outer space.
 And it should be.

 You must not block yourself off from your goals, and you must move every day, feel a sense of direction toward a goal every day, no matter how small that goal might be.
 You keep moving in the streams of things, doing the best you can.
 And if you have no goal, you keep moving anyway, and a goal will catch up with you.
 Your sense of direction is forward.